Snaefell Mine: 1897 Disaster

 By 1897 the Snaefell mine had become increasingly difficult to work, due to insufficient ventilation (the lowest depth of the mine shaft by this time was 171 fathoms (1026 ft).
 This ongoing problem had become increasingly acute as the various levels were driven further from the main shaft.
 During the preceding two years the mine had had to be closed during the hottest part of the summer, usually in July and August.

-In early May 1897, dynamite had been used to extend the workings in the lowest part, and the mine had been inspected by the Government Inspector, along with the Mine Captain, on Friday 7 May, to check there was enough ventilation.
+In early May 1897, dynamite had been used to extend the workings in the lowest part, and the mine had been inspected by the government inspector, along with the mine captain, on Friday 7 May, to check there was enough ventilation.
 Their findings were satisfactory.

 Miners had finished their shift on 8 May, and the mine was closed on 9 May.
 Due to inadequate safety measures a stray candle had been allowed to continue burning.
 This set fire to a nearby pit prop and started a fire in the shaft.
-The fire continued burning as long as oxygen was present; this produced carbon monoxide which filled the lower parts of the shaft.
+The fire continued burning as long as oxygen was present; this produced carbon monoxide, which filled the lower parts of the shaft.

 On 10 May at 6 am, 40 miners reported for the early shift, 34 of these were required for the shift, and began descending into the mine using the ladders which were lashed against the side of the shaft.
 When they reached the lower parts of the shaft, they encountered the poisonous fumes, and immediately had breathing difficulties.
 They at once began to vacate the shaft.
 Those at the top got out without too much difficulty, but others arrived at the surface in a state of near collapse, and it soon became apparent that a large number of the miners who had made the descent were unable to return.
-A rescue party was quickly assembled; however they were beaten back by the noxious air.
+A rescue party was quickly assembled, but were beaten back by the noxious air.